Entanglement entropy from non-equilibrium Monte Carlo simulations: Introduction

 where $T$ denotes the temperature, and the sum runs over the nearest-neighbor sites on the lattice.
 For simplicity, here we neglect the possibility of a coupling to an external field, so that the model has a global $\Z_2$ symmetry, as the Hamiltonian is invariant under a transformation in which all spins are flipped.
 We consider an isotropic square lattice in $D=2$ (testing our algorithm against analytical results) and an isotropic cubic lattice in $D=3$.
 In the latter case we show that with our algorithm it is possible to efficiently extract the subleading terms beyond the area law, that have been the subject of intense studies in recent years~\cite{Fradkin:2006mb, Hsu:2008af, Ju:2012esi, Stephan:2009sae, Stephan:2010reo, Stephan:2013eig, Inglis:2013eaa, Chen:2014zea, Sahoo:2015hma, Chen:2016kjp, Kulchytskyy:2019hft}.
-In particular, we study how the entropic c-function at the critical point of the model varies, as a function of the size of the subsystem $A$, and as a function of the coupling of the model.
+In particular, we study how the entropic c-function at the critical point of the model varies, as a function of the size of the subsystem $A$.
+In addition, we also study the entropic c-function away from the critical point, investigating its dependence on the coupling of the model.

 The structure of this article is the following.
 In section~\ref{sec:replica_trick} we briefly review the replica trick and the analytical results that can be obtained for conformal field theories in two dimensions, while in section~\ref{sec:protocol} we describe our algorithm.
 The results for the Ising model in two and three dimensions are presented in section~\ref{sec:Ising_2D} and in section~\ref{sec:Ising_3D}, respectively.
 Section~\ref{sec:conclusions} is devoted to a summary of our findings and to some comments about future generalizations of this work, in particular for strongly coupled lattice gauge theories.
 Finally, the appendix contains a proof of Jarzynski's theorem (section~\ref{app:jarzynski_s_theorem}), the discussion of a different type of simulation strategy for the three-dimensional model (section~\ref{app:a_different_protocol_for_the_three-dimensional_case}), and a quantitative analysis of the systematic uncertainties associated with the derivative discretization in our algorithm (section~\ref{app:systematic_uncertainty_from_the_derivative_discretization}).
-Throughout this work we assume natural units ($\hbar=c=\kB=1$) and, unless otherwise stated, we express the dimensionful quantities in the appropriate powers of the lattice spacing.